-It is also interesting to observe that GAAR and SAAR (specific anti-abuse rule) application in a treaty context have already been challenged in several court cases.
-However, the majority of chapters choose to stress the confidence in their compatibility that the tax authorities and states have repeatedly invoked (along with the OECD Model Tax Convention commentaries), suggesting that taxpayers should, if not must, adopt conservative approaches in exploiting DTT opportunities.
+It is also interesting to observe that GAAR (general anti-abuse rule) and SAAR (specific anti-abuse rule) application in a treaty context have already been challenged in several court cases.
+However, the majority of chapters choose to stress the confidence in their compatibility that the tax authorities and states have repeatedly invoked (along with the OECD Model Tax Convention commentaries), suggesting that tax-payers should, if not must, adopt conservative approaches in exploiting DTT opportunities.
 The MLI also contributes to changing the situation, in particular considering the "saving clause" (Article 11).